-Australian philanthropist Judith Neilson AM today announced a commitment of at least \$100 million to create a world-leading journalism institute based in Sydney, The Judith Neilson Institute for Journalism & Ideas.
+Australian philanthropist Judith Neilson AM today announced a commitment of at least $100 million to create a world-leading journalism institute based in Sydney: the Judith Neilson Institute for Journalism and Ideas.

-The Neilson Institute’s mission will be to celebrate and encourage quality journalism in Australia and the world through education and grants and by hosting lively events on the big issues of the day.
+The Institute’s mission will be to celebrate and encourage quality journalism in Australia and the world through education and grants and hosting lively events on the big issues of the day.

 Judith Neilson will be the patron of the Institute, however she will play no direct role in its management or programs.
 It will be an independent and non-partisan institution.

 “As an avid consumer of news, I recognise the need to support evidence-based journalism and the pursuit of truth in an increasingly complicated and confusing world,” she said.